tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 The sn_key is computed as follows:

 ~~~
-   [sender]_sn_key  = HKDF-Expand-Label(Secret, "sn" , "", key_length)
+   [sender]_sn_key = HKDF-Expand-Label(Secret, "sn", "", key_length)
 ~~~

 [sender] denotes the sending side.
-The Secret value to be used is described in Section 7.3 of {{!TLS13}}.
+The per-epoch Secret value to be used is described in Section 7.3 of {{!TLS13}}.
 Note that a new key is used for each epoch: because the epoch is sent in the clear, this does not result in ambiguity.

-The encrypted sequence number is computed by XORing the leading bytes of the Mask with the on-the-wire representation of the sequence number.
+The encrypted sequence number is computed by XORing the leading bytes of the mask with the on-the-wire representation of the sequence number.
 Decryption is accomplished by the same process.

-This procedure requires the ciphertext length be at least 16 bytes.
+This procedure requires the ciphertext length to be at least 16 bytes.
 Receivers MUST reject shorter records as if they had failed deprotection, as described in
 {{handling-invalid-records}}.
 Senders MUST pad short plaintexts out (using the conventional record padding mechanism) in order to make a suitable-length ciphertext.
-Note most of the DTLS AEAD algorithms have a 16-byte authentication tag and need no padding.
-However, some algorithms such as TLS_AES_128_CCM_8_SHA256 have a shorter authentication tag and may require padding for short inputs.
+Note that most of the DTLS AEAD algorithms have a 16 byte authentication tag and need no padding.
+However, some algorithms, such as TLS_AES_128_CCM_8_SHA256, have a shorter authentication tag and may require padding for short inputs.

 Future cipher suites, which are not based on AES or ChaCha20, MUST define